 Moreover, Smith.ai's receptionists are able to take on real work like new client qualification and intake, appointment scheduling and payment collection, and not just relay messages.
 This is what drives major time savings and builds efficiencies into small businesses, so small business owners can focus their time on the work they love (and get paid) to do.

 In the end, unless your business does a lot of work on weekends and follow-up can't wait until Monday, Smith.ai offers a superior and far more comprehensive service at a comparable, if not lower, cost.

 We're incorrigible.
 But, we want to make sure you're confident when moving to Smith.ai.
 Here's some additional praise from happy Smith.ai customers:

 The best way to compare Smith.ai to Ruby Receptionists is to try both services.
 We offer a 30-day/10-call free trial.
 To learn more before signing up, call us at (650) 727-6484 between 6 AM and 6 PM PST, or email us at email@example.com.
 We can't wait to show you how we can help your business capture more leads, make your existing clients happy, and help you reduce interruptions for more productive work days — all at an affordable price.

-Note: This blog post was updated August 27, 2018 to reflect Ruby Receptionists' August 2018 price increase and feature changes for both services.
+Note: This blog post was updated April 25, 2019 to reflect price and feature changes.